-Readers may wish to refer to our last note - More to go for - published in November 2021 Our November 2021 annual overview note was titled More to go for, and we could have used the same headline again, as the managers believe that many of the themes that we highlighted in that note persist today.
+Our November 2021 annual overview note was titled More to go for, and we could have used the same headline again, as many of the themes that we highlighted in that note persist today.
 That note includes details of PCFT's investment philosophy and approach, so interested readers might want to refer back to it.

-Economic recovery from the effects of the pandemic and an environment of rising interest rates may have been driving better relative performance from the financials sector.
+Economic recovery from the effects of the pandemic and an environment of rising interest rates have been driving better relative performance from the financials sector.
 The managers say that loan growth is recovering but slowly, and that small/mid-sized banks are growing their loan books faster than larger banks.
 The managers continue to see opportunities for PCFT as the many small/mid-sized banks in the US continue the process of consolidation.

-The managers note that PCFT is not just a cyclical recovery or a banks story, however.
+PCFT is not just a cyclical recovery or a banks story, however.
 The portfolio also has exposure to structural growth themes in emerging markets and fintech.